amyylin1/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

-    Goal alone can't predict how successful the campaign is.
-Besdies the types of catogories and difference in timing, other factors must be in play.
-    For example,  what other factors for the goal of 45000 to 49999 contribute to the 100 % failed rate?
-Most of failed campaigns are underfunded.
+    Goal alone can't predict how successful a campaign is.
+Besdies the differences in catogories and timing, other factors (not included in the data) are also in play.
+For example,  what other factors for the goal of 45000 to 49999 contribute to the 100 % failure rate?
+Most of the failed campaigns are underfunded.
 The data does not indicate why they are underfunded.

 - What are some of other possible tables and/or graphs that we could create?

     It would be nice to have table to measure the interest from the public and donors for the successful campaigns.
 What makes these successful campaigns well funded?